The Kay Report

 With both sides lined with patio bars and restaurants, vibrant colours and live music give life to the street, along with the many tuk tuks weaving in between the hundreds of people (mostly tourists) partying on the road.

 The locals creatively turn anything into a make shift pop-up bar.
 An old van, a table, a cart, literally anything.
-And the best part is, the food and drinks at these portable bars and kitchens are cheaper than the bigger restaurants and bars.
+And the best part is, the food and drinks at these portable bars and kitchens are cheaper than any bar in North America that I have been to.

 Whether you are eating Pad Thai off a street cart or Pad Thai at a chic restaurant, your cravings will be satisfied.
 And for desert, don’t forget to try scorpion on a stick (a mandatory tourist treat), offered by many locals along the street.